ietf-wg-asdf/SDF/sdf.md

   }
 }
 ~~~
-{: #exobject title="Example Object definition"}
+{: #exobject title="Example sdfObject definition"}

-This example defines an Object "foo" that is defined in the default namespace (full address: `#/sdfObject/foo`), containing a property that can be addressed as
+This example defines an sdfObject "foo" that is defined in the default namespace (full address: `#/sdfObject/foo`), containing a property that can be addressed as
 `#/sdfObject/foo/sdfProperty/bar`, with data of type boolean.
 <!-- we could define a URN-style namespace that looks exactly that way -->